tomhillable/consul-rpm/README.md

 # Build

-If you have Vagrant installed, you can just check this repo out and do:
+If you have Vagrant installed:

 * Check out this repo.
     ```
     git clone https://github.com/tomhillable/consul-rpm
     ```

 * Edit Vagrantfile to point to your favourite box (Bento CentOS7 in this example).
     ```
     config.vm.box = "http://opscode-vm-bento.s3.amazonaws.com/vagrant/virtualbox/opscode_centos-7.0_chef-provisionerless.box"
     ```

 * Vagrant up!
+The rpms will be copied to working directory after provisioning.
     ```
     vagrant up
     ```